 Funerals can be more expensive than we think

-Before we get into how to reduce fees, let’s address the question of how much a funeral actually costs: according to the British Seniors Funeral Report 2021, the average cost of a funeral is around £5,631.
+Before we get into how to reduce fees, let’s address the question of how much a funeral costs: according to the British Seniors Funeral Report 2022, the average cost of the funerals that respondents helped to arrange is £4,663.
 Discretionary elements like flowers, memorial cards and catering could potentially drive your bill up to as much as £8,109 for a burial and £7,936 for a cremation.
 The question is: could you or your family get together this amount of money on short notice?
 According to our research, nearly 1 in 3 Brits that we surveyed think that if they were to suffer a family bereavement now, they would not be able to afford to cover the cost of a funeral.

 It’s an uncomfortable fact but the funeral business is booming sometimes at the expense of the average person.
 Low-income families are, particularly at risk.
 The Funeral Market Study, published in March 2020, showed that in the past 14 years, funeral costs in the UK have increased by 6% year on year.
 That’s twice the rate of inflation.
 While cremation was a more affordable option for many, even crematoria fees have risen by about 6-8% annually.